CBS Home VS Wood Frame Home | Top 13 PROs and CONs

 1. Maintenance Sensitivity

 Exterior damage and small openings can allow moisture intrusion.
-In South Florida humidity, deferred maintenance can accelerate wood deterioration.
+In humid climates, deferred maintenance can accelerate deterioration.
 Routine exterior inspections are important.
+Pay close attention to roof drainage, flashing, caulking, and any signs of prior leaks, because moisture management is a core ownership issue for any home, especially wood frame.

 2. Pest Pressure